Library consortium: Geographic regions

-Library consortia exist globally, with a majority of consortia located in the United States and Europe.
+Library consortia have been operating globally for decades, with a majority of consortia located in the United States and Europe.
 Library consortia are also established in Canada, Asia, United Kingdom, South America, Middle East, Australia, Africa, and New Zealand.
 Geographically, consortia can represent state, regional, national, or international interests.

 North America, including the United States and Canada, accounts for nearly 60% of consortia registered with the International Coalition of Library Consortia (ICOLC).
-North American consortia typically exist at the local, state/province, and regional level.
-While a few consortia exist at the national level, groups are often initially formed to address concerns within a network of geographically associated libraries.
+North American consortia typically exist at the local, state/provincial, and regional level.
+While some consortia exist at the national level, groups are often initially formed to address concerns within a network of geographically associated libraries.

 In Europe and other regions of the world, consortia usually represent libraries at the national level.
 For example, Couperin negotiates for electronic resources on behalf of academic library organizations in France.
 Japan’s Alliance of University Library Consortia for E-Resources (JUSTICE) provides similar services for libraries in Japan.

 Internationally, multi-country consortia represent libraries cooperating across the globe to develop specific services, such as technology-driven AMICAL, or to pool resources for specialized organization types, such as international law library consortium NELLCO.